salman1hasan/Amazon-Project/README.md

 New Amazona Project
 Ran into some errors with the old one, so I thought I'd try to make a new one

+Important notes when I make the project better Material UI is being used for this project, in my previous project I used NextJS and SCSS which was good.
+I added a customized navbar with scss styles, material ui can be used with it as well.

+Implement custom navigation bar the way I had it and import it into the Layout file

+Create Next App

+Section 1-Create Next App

 1.NPX Create react app
 2.Next-Amazona
 3.Add ES.LINT
 4. Add all dependencies needed as well
 5.NPM Run dev

 6.Install NPM Material UI
 Ran into an error here but I fixed it with a fix-the-upstream-dependency https://stackoverflow.com/questions/64936044/fix-the-upstream-dependency-conflict-installing-npm-packages

 7.Delete everything from the Index.js
 <Layout>

 <h1>
 <ul>
 	<li>   </li>